sagemath/trac_to_gh/Issue 4777.md

 # Issue 4777: Sage is_prime_power is seriously buggy, because pari's ispower is BROKEN

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4777

 Original creator: was